Cherreads

 One locker stood open nearby.

-Inside, car magazines were stacked neatly.
+Inside, car magazines were stacked neatly on the bottom.
 On the shelf above sat a wooden cipher wheel.

-She turned back from her locker and caught me staring at the unsolved Pyraminx on the side table.
+She turned back from her locker and caught me staring at the Pyraminx on the side table.
+I looked away.

 "So, senpai, why'd you join the Mystery Club?" she asked.
-"You don't seem like the type."
+"You don't seem like the type to join clubs."

 I picked up the tetrahedral puzzle.
 "Didn't get much choice."